disinfoRG/FbScraper/README.md

 ```

 ### Running
-1. Find new posts for all ACTIVE facebook pages/groups listed in Site table in database.
-Activity is determined by 'is_active' column in airtable.
+1. Find new articles in all ACTIVE facebook pages/groups listed in Site table in database.
+Activity is determined by `is_active` column in airtable.
 ```sh
 $ python fb.py discover
 ```